 How to Deal With Self-Proclaimed Experts in Your Niche

 Are your customers being seduced by smooth-talking self-proclaimed experts?
 You’ve invested decades into becoming a real expert in your niche.
 Why should you compete with imposters?
 Because they’re out there whether we like it not, and some of them are damn good at fooling people.
-Thankfully, false experts have a few weaknesses which you can expose to your customers.
+Thankfully, false experts have a few weaknesses which are easy to see and call out.

 First, self-proclaimed experts are usually people who suffer from what psychologists call The Dunning-Kruger Effect.
 The official definition of which is…